 Can you polish off oxidization?

 Quick answer: Yes -- oxidised ("dead") paint polishes off.
 Machine polishing lifts it quickest, but a hand polish works too.
 Use a product like Autoglym Super Resin Polish (a synthetic wax with cleaning abrasives) or a pure polish such as T-Cut Original Restorer: apply, let it haze, then buff.
 More pressure gives more cut; regular hand polishing keeps oxidation at bay.
+The catch: it only works while the dead layer is shallow.
+Once oxidation has eaten through most of the clear coat, polishing alone will not bring it back.

 What oxidation actually is